Petter Andersson: Early life

 Andersson grew up in the village of Ljusvattnet, outside the city of Skellefteå.
 During his early teens, he competed in cross-country skiing and golf as well as playing ice hockey.
-He was selected to represent the county of Västerbotten in the TV-pucken at age 15, but turned down the offer in order to concentrate on playing football.
+He was selected to represent the county of Västerbotten in the TV-pucken at age 15, but turned down the offer to concentrate on playing football.

 He started his football career at the local club Ljusvattnets IF, before moving on to Sunnanå SK where he made his senior debut in Division 5, the seventh highest tier, aged 14.
 In his later youth years, Andersson played with Skellefteå FF in Division 2, the Swedish fourth tier.

 Several top clubs in Allsvenskan soon got interested in securing Andersson's signature.
 Among these were GIF Sundsvall, IFK Göteborg, Malmö FF and Djurgårdens IF, who all failed their attempts.
 Ultimately, Andersson opted to move to Hammarby IF after several trials with the club.
 He turned down a move to the fellow Stockholm-based side AIK at a late stage, since the club's luxurious presentation of itself caused a culture crash and scared Andersson off.